The Lending and Secured Finance Review: Vietnam

 On 30 December 2016, the SBV issued one of its most anticipated lending regulations, Circular No. 39/2016/TT-NHNN (Circular 39), to replace Decision No. 1627/2001/QD-NHNN, which was issued in 2001.
 Circular 39 provides for the principles, conditions, borrowing dossiers and interest rates of loans by commercial banks, credit institutions and foreign bank branches operating in Vietnam for business and consumption purposes.
 Below are the most significant changes introduced in Circular 39.

-Under the new lending regulations, non-legal entities (i.e., households, cooperative groups, and other organisations without a legal entity status) are no longer eligible to borrow from banks.
+Under the current lending regulations, non-legal entities (i.e., households, cooperative groups, and other organisations without a legal entity status) are no longer eligible to borrow from banks.
 In the case of borrowing for business and other activities, individual borrowers can borrow to meet their own capital needs and those of non-legal entity organisations.

 Restricted borrowing purposes